 The recipient of numerous awards, most recently the Chester Fritz Fellowship for International Research and Study, Brian has presented papers on his work to the Society of Textual Scholarship, the Rocky Mountain Modern Language Association, and others.
 Moreover, he recently served as a member of the local arrangements committee for the Sixth International Piers Plowman Society Conference.

-As a compliment to his scholarly work, Brian is currently the key project coordinator for the University of Washington Classics, Medieval, and Early Modern Studies Graduate Research Cluster—a Simpson Center funded project—after serving for two years as its outreach coordinator.
-At present, he is a graduate student representative on the College of Arts and Sciences Advisory Council.
+As a compliment to his scholarly work, Brian was formerly the key project coordinator for the University of Washington Classics, Medieval, and Early Modern Studies Graduate Research Cluster.
+He previously served as a graduate student representative on the College of Arts and Sciences Advisory Council.
 From 2014–2016, Brian served as the Graduate Student Organization representative to the English Department Graduate Studies Committee as well as the convenor for the Graduate Student Patristics Reading Group.
 Prior service, during his time at Cambridge, includes serving as the MPhil representative to the Department of Anglo-Saxon, Norse, and Celtic Graduate Joint Academic Committee and the MPhil representative to the Faculty of English Graduate Consultative Committee.

-Outside of the academy, Brian, an avid baker and cook, can regularly be found preparing elaborate meals for his friends.
-He also enjoys early music, Merchant-Ivory adaptations of the works of E.M.
+In his off time, Brian, an avid baker and cook, can regularly be found preparing elaborate meals for his partner and friends.
+A violinist, he enjoys early music and plays with the New Baroque Orchestra.
+Brian is also quite fond of Merchant-Ivory adaptations of the works of E.M.
 Forster, the novels of Trollope, a good glass of champagne, and planning his next trip to the UK.